TN rolls out free vaccination drive at pvt hospitals | Health

 The Tamil Nadu government on Wednesday formally launched the free vaccination drive at private hospitals, by utilising the corporate social responsibility funds provided by companies.

-Chief Minister M K Stalin inaugurated the programme at Kaveri hospital in the city and handed over the vaccination certificates to beneficiaries on the occasion.
+Chief Minister M K Stalin inaugurated the programme at Kauvery hospital in the city and handed over the vaccination certificates to beneficiaries on the occasion.

 The programme has been rolled out with the CSR funds of CII, which had contributed Rs 2.20 crore along with the Rs seven lakh contribution of noted hospitality service provider Adyar Anand Bhavan, an official release said.